NerdyKyogre/Withers/readme.md

 - You can obtain your 72-character token in the Bot tab of your Discord app's dashboard.

     <p align=center> <img src="examples/app-dashboard.png?raw=true" alt="Withers output example" style="max-width:100%;max-height:100%;"/>

+- While you're in this tab, scroll down and enable the Message Content gateway intent - the bot depends on this to be able to read messages.

 - Finally, run the bot
     ```Sh